jml-89/http-server-av/README.md

 Web-serve a directory of video and/or audio and/or image files
 It's like http-server, but tuned for media files
+Compiles to a single binary, nothing else needed to deploy

 # Usage
 Install it on your PATH